jmarshrossney/ceres-workshop/pages/task_1/main_task.rst

 Reproducibility
 ---------------

+.. admonition:: Question

+    Why is reproducibility important?
+What role do random number generators play in terms of reproducible computations?

 Scroll to the end of the notebook to the section called *Reproducibility check*.
 Your task is to modify the code so that the process of splitting the data and training a model is reproducible.